mshibanami/redirect-web/README.md

 - [Issues](https://github.com/mshibanami/RedirectWeb/issues): Report any bugs, request new features, and more.
 - [Discussions](https://github.com/mshibanami/RedirectWeb/discussions): Ask any questions and get help from me or other users.

+# Contributing

+See [the contributing guide](CONTRIBUTING.md) for detailed instructions on how to get started with our project.